 If you ask my opinion as a Chemist, unless a compound is proven “guilty”, I wouldn’t worry so much.
 Cancer and toxicology tests are done on a lot of things and only very few times there is a real link or proof.
 Especially for very complex diseases, like cancer, where a lot of things could cause it and is almost impossible to pin point which one exactly it was.
 If there are other options though, like for example here the Estée Lauder foundation, and you’d rather keep your mind at ease, then go for that one.

 Yes and no. In terms of finish, oil control, long lasting, and coverage they were very similar indeed.
 So much so that if I was wearing them on each half of the face you probably wouldn’t notice that I am wearing two different foundations.
-Not very surprising then that their formulation is fairly similar too.
+In terms of actual ingredients contained then no, the Revlon is only a 60% match and there are other foundations that are closer dupes to the Double Wear, see articles or interest section below.

 What was surprising however, was that the Revlon foundation has more “nutritional for you skin” ingredients than the Estée Lauder one but it also has some ingredient “baddies” like parabens.
-It’s really up to you if you feel that you want to avoid parabens or not etc.
+Considering there is still no solid scientific evidence to prove that they are bad, it’s really up to you if you feel that you want to avoid parabens or not etc.

 For me, the Estée Lauder foundation is just holy grail.
 Yes you get a very similar finish and behaviour from the Revlon one, you save money and you also get more “good for your skin” ingredients.
 However, if you have been using the Estée Lauder for a while, you can still tell the difference on the face.
 Perhaps it’s more because of the right colour match or slightly less harsh finish.
-Whatever it is, the Estée Lauder one wears a little longer on the face and looks a little nicer on me and I’m afraid I will not be switching to Revlon.
-On the other hand, the fact that we are even comparing a drugstore foundation to the world’s number one, high end foundation is amazing.
+Whatever it is, the Estée Lauder one wears a little longer on the face and looks a little nicer on me.
+As a result, I will not be switching to Revlon.
+However, the fact that we are even comparing a drugstore foundation to the world’s number one, high-end foundation is amazing.
 Definitely a job well done by Revlon.

 I am not affiliated with any company or brand.
 These are my views and experiences.